mintpepper95/KnowledgeIsPower/Javascript/Classes.md

 alert(typeof User); // function

+// Or more precisely, the constructor method
+// Constructor is used to create instances of User
-// Or more precisely, the constructor method alert(User === User.prototype.constructor); // true
+// while User.constructor will refer to the alert(User === User.prototype.constructor); // true

 // The methods are in User.prototype, e.g:
 alert(User.prototype.sayHi); // alert(this.name);

-// there are exactly two methods in the prototype alert(Object.getOwnPropertyNames(User.prototype)); // constructor, sayHi
+// there are exactly two methods in the prototype
+// `getOwnPropertyNames` returns all properties of object, while Object.keys() returns only the enumerable ones alert(Object.getOwnPropertyNames(User.prototype)); // constructor, sayHi
 ```